-October 21, 2008
+October 23, 2008

-1 2 3 4 New Hampshire Public Utilities Commission Northern Utilities, Inc. Winter 2008/09 Cost of Gas DG 08-115 5 Q. Please state your name, occupation and business address.
-6 A. My name is Robert J. Wyatt.
+1 2 3 4 New Hampshire Public Utilities Commission New Hampshire Gas Corp.
+Winter 2008/09 Cost of Gas DG 08-117 5 Q. Please state your name, occupation and business address.
+6 А. My name is Robert J. Wyatt.
 I am employed by the New Hampshire Public Utilities 7 Commission (Commission) as a Senior Utility Analyst.
 My business address is 21 South 8 Fruit Street, Suite 10, Concord, New Hampshire 03301.
 9 Q. Please summarize your educational and professional experience.
-10 A. Please see Attachment RJW-1.
+10 А. Please see Attachment RJW-1.
 11 Q. Have you testified as a Staff witness before this Commission in previous dockets?
-12 A. Yes I have, in cost of gas, cost of (steam) energy and other gas and steam related 13 proceedings.
+12 А. Yes I have, in cost of gas, cost of (steam) energy and other gas and steam related 13 proceedings.
 14 Q. What is the purpose of your testimony in this proceeding?
-15 A. The purpose of my testimony is to support the proposed COG filing, and to present Staff's 16 view of a policy issue related to how regulated gas utilities in New Hampshire are allowed 17 to adjust their cost of gas rates on a monthly basis within a +/- 20 percent bandwidth of 18 approved rates.
+15 А. The purpose of my testimony is to support the proposed COG filing, and to present Staff's 16 view of a policy issue related to how regulated gas utilities in New Hampshire are allowed 17 to adjust their cost of gas rates on a monthly basis within a +/- 20 percent bandwidth of 18 approved rates.
 19 Q. What is the policy at issue here?
-20 A. The policy at issue is the Monthly Over/Under Cost of Gas Reconciliation/Adjustment 21 (monthly over/under).
+20 А. The policy at issue is the Monthly Over/Under Cost of Gas Reconciliation/Adjustment 21 (monthly over/under).
 22 Q. Can you describe the monthly over/under policy?
-23 A. Yes.
-Each cost of gas order requires the regulated gas utilities to provide the Commission 24 with a monthly calculation of the projected over- or under-collection for the period, and if necessary, the resulting revised cost of gas (COG) rate, five business days prior to the first day of the subsequent month.
-Without further Commission action, the COG rates can be adjusted upward or downward within a +/- 20 percent bandwidth of the approved COG rate.
-The goals of the monthly adjustments are to minimize over/under collections and minimize associated carrying costs from one period to the next.
-In addition, monthly adjustments better match gas costs with gas cost revenues in the period, more accurately reflect market prices in order to send proper price signals which allow customers to react accordingly by possibly reducing consumption or pricing alternative energy sources, and reduce inter-generational subsidies as customers either migrate to transportation service or leave the system and new customers come on the system.
-See Northern Utilities, Inc., Order No. 22,917 (April 30, 1998).
+23 А. Yes.
+Each cost of gas order requires the regulated gas utilities to provide the Commission 24 with a monthly calculation of the projected over- or under-collection for the period, and if ρ s

+1 necessary, the resulting revised cost of gas (COG) rate, five business days prior to the first 2 day of the subsequent month.
+Without further Commission action, the COG rates can be adjusted upward or downward within a +/-20 percent bandwidth of the approved COG 3 rate.
+The goals of the monthly adjustments are to minimize over/under collections and 4 minimize associated carrying costs from one period to the next.
+In addition, monthly 5 adjustments better match gas costs with gas cost revenues in the period, more accurately 6 7 reflect market prices in order to send proper price signals which allow customers to react accordingly by possibly reducing consumption or pricing alternative energy sources, and 8 reduce inter-generational subsidies as customers leave the system and new customers come 9 on the system.
+10 Q. Is the monthly adjustment working as intended?
+11 A. Yes, it has served as a useful tool in minimizing seasonal over and under recoveries, but it 12 could be modified to be even more effective.
+13 14 Q. What limits the effectiveness of the mechanism?
+The mechanism limits changes to within 20% of the approved COG rate without further A. 15